 October 21, 1991: Apple launches its PowerBook 100 series.
 The lightweight laptops quickly become one of the most important tech gadgets of all time.

-These devices almost single-handedly turned notebook computers into a mainstream technology.
+These devices will almost single-handedly turn notebook computers into a mainstream technology.
 Apple’s subsequent success in this category — whether it’s the current MacBooks or even the rise of mobile devices like the iPhone — owes a huge debt to the PowerBook 100 series.

 PowerBook 100: The first successful Apple mobile device

 By modern standards, the PowerBook 100 series is the first true laptop Apple released.
 It wasn’t the company’s first portable computer, however.
-In September 1989, Apple launched the Macintosh Portable, a battery-powered Mac you could take on the move.
+In September 1989, Apple launched the Macintosh Portable, a battery-powered Mac you could take on the go.
 The Macintosh Portable didn’t fare well, though — which shouldn’t seem too surprising, considering it cost $6,500.

 By comparison, the October 1991 PowerBooks came in three configurations: the low-end PowerBook 100, the midlevel PowerBook 140 and the high-end PowerBook 170.
 These ranged in price from $2,300 to $4,599.